 A novated lease lets you salary sacrifice a car and running costs

-If you want to reduce your taxable income but get something for it, such as your next car, you can consider salary sacrificing it with a novated lease.
+If you want to reduce your taxable income but get something for it, such as your next car, you can consider sacrificing your salary with a novated lease.
 Find out exactly how it works and if it’s right for you.

 What is a novated lease?

-A novated car lease is an agreement between you, your employer and a finance company whereby you take out a lease and your employer takes the lease repayments and operating costs out of your pre-tax income.
-While the responsibility for these repayments is still yours, it is your employer who will make these payments.
+A novated car lease is an agreement between you, your employer and a finance company whereby you take out a lease, and your employer takes the lease repayments and operating costs out of your pre-tax income.
+While the responsibility for these repayments is still yours, it is your employer who makes these payments.

 For the employee

 - Easy loan management.
-As the lease payments and, depending on the option you choose, car running costs, come straight out of your salary, you don’t have to worry about budgeting and managing them yourself.
+Depending on your choice, the lease payments and car running costs come straight out of your salary.
+So you don’t have to worry about budgeting and to manage them yourself.

 - Vehicle options.
 You can finance both new and used vehicles with a novated lease.

 - After-lease sale benefits.
-If you decide to sell your vehicle after the lease is up, any profit from the sale will be tax-free.
+If you decide to sell your vehicle after the lease is up, any profit from the sale is tax-free.

 - No usage restrictions.
-There are no limitations on the way you use the vehicle, and you can use it for business or personal use as much as you like.
+There are no limitations on how you use the vehicle, and you can use it for business or personal use as much as you like.

 For the employer